niwa/niwa-location-picker/README.md

 This project is a location picker.
 It provides a wrapper for Openlayers and offers search functionality for addresses and longitude/latitude.
+The picker also fire events  - see you documentation below.
 ![Alt text](./LocationFinder.png?raw=true "Optional Title")